Brunch is perfect for those chill days where you’re in no hurry.

 For brunch, opt for the Smoked Salmon Burger (S$22++), which comes with a side of salad.
 But if you’ve got a sweet tooth, then we suggest you try the French Toast Brioche (S$18++), drizzled with honey and topped with summer berries.

-Bask in the convivial ambience and indulge from the yummy menu, which features signature items such as its Wildseed Garden Arrabiata (S$15++), a unique variation of the typical penne pasta with regionally sourced Cameron Highland cherry tomatoes, homegrown Kranji golden abalone mushrooms, homemade mango pickle, baby corn and Parmesan to complete the dish.
-Alternatively, try their Grilled Sea Bass fillet, topped with seaweed buerre blanc with a side of grilled potato and brocolini (S$26++), pulled pork scrambled eggs burger and French toast served with seasonal fruits and raspberry yuzu sorbet.
+Bask in the convivial ambience and indulge from the yummy menu, which features signature items such as its Wildseed Garden Arrabiata (S$16++), a unique variation of the typical penne pasta with regionally sourced Cameron Highland cherry tomatoes, homegrown Kranji golden abalone mushrooms, homemade mango pickle, baby corn and Parmesan to complete the dish.
+Alternatively, try their Atas Kaya Toast made from a perfectly baked Sourdough bread, butter, kaya, Gula Melaka Fresh Coconut and a sous vide egg ($8++).

 In search of some respite from the hustle and bustle of the CBD area?
 Then you should definitely head to The Glasshouse Specialty Coffee and Toast Bar.

 This bistro-style restaurant and wine bar is a great spot for hearty European fare.
 The interior is uber chic, with high ceilings and swanky décor adorned with hanging wine glasses.
 Big groups can opt for the one-metre board featuring cheeses, cold cuts and pâté.
-If you’re bringing the young ones out, they will love the cosy mirrored booths in the mezzanine area – and good ol’ classics like Mac & Cheese (S$15++).
-And most importantly, wine lovers will delight at the all-day happy hour prices.
-With an affordable list of 70 French wines and prices starting at just S$6++ per glass and S$30++ by the bottle, you will be spoilt for choice.
-Weekend brunch is served till 4pm, so even late-risers can get in a much-needed brunch fix.
+If you’re bringing the young ones out, they will love the cosy mirrored booths in the mezzanine area – and good ol’ classics like Buttermilk pancakes with fresh berries and maple syrup ($12++).
+And most importantly, wine lovers will delight affordable list of 70 French wines and prices starting at just S$6++ per glass and S$30++ by the bottle, you will be spoilt for choice.

 Opened in 2012, this modern restaurant and bar with its easy-going and relaxed environment is the perfect spot for brunch.
 Nestled in the historic Kampong Glam district, Symmetry draws its influences from the Aussie culture, from its cuisine to its kind hospitality.

-Enjoy the selection of hearty vegetarian options like their Zucchini Fritters (S$15++) with feta cheese and yuzu yogurt dip, or Vegan Big Breakfast (S$25++) with tofu, avocado, scallion pesto, roasted peppers & tomato stew, with sourdough.
+Enjoy the selection of hearty vegetarian options like their Zucchini Fritters (S$15++) with feta cheese and yuzu yogurt dip, or Char Siew-Glazed Pork Burger with a twice-cooked pork collar, fried egg, melted cheese and spicy charred scallion slaw.
 Alternatively, why not try their twist on the usual egg benedict?
 The Crab Benedict (S$25++) includes avocado purée, mesclun salad, tater tots, and yuzu hollandaise with English muffins.
 Simply scrumptious!

 Who doesn’t love a bright and cheery Aussie-style brunch?
-At modern Australian eatery Fynn’s, you can have your fill of fluffy vanilla hot cakes with coconut butter and berry compote or corn fritters perked up with piquant jalapeño jam.
-The golden discs are accompanied by poached eggs, bacon, sautéed spinach, and grilled tomatoes.
+At modern Australian eatery Caffe Cicheti (formerly known as Fynn’s), you can have your fill of fluffy ricotta hot cakes with fresh berries, whipped mascarpone and maple syrup ($19.50++).

 Brunch doesn’t always have to be sinful, leaving you bloated and sluggish in the middle of your precious weekend.
 Strangers’ Reunion, a veteran in the café scene, revamped its space menu to provide diners with healthier alternatives to their favourite brunch picks.

-At 70-storeys high, Skai is possibly the tallest spot you can sit at and tuck into brunch in Singapore.
+At 70-storeys high, SKAI is possibly the tallest spot you can sit at and tuck into brunch in Singapore.
 Naturally, the views are exceptional from their grand floor-to-ceiling windows and the interiors are done-up in a minimalist classic style with warm, wood hues.
-Casual and classy is a theme that translates down to the brunch menu too — charcuterie and salads are served buffet-style, while the rest of the dishes arrive freshly prepared at your table.
+Casual and classy is a theme that translates down to the Saturday brunch menu too.
+Buffet highlights include the Lobster Miso Soup, Smoked Salmon and Spiced Seafood Hash.

-Top notch eats on the brunch menu are the pizzas (with 24-hour proofed dough made only from Italian flour) among which the Tartufata ($25) — a white pizza of smoked scamorza, porcini mushrooms and truffle oil — comes highly recommended.
+Top notch eats on the weekend brunch menu are the pizzas (with 24-hour proofed dough made only from Italian flour) among which the Tartufata ($26++) — a white pizza of smoked scamorza, porcini mushrooms and truffle oil — comes highly recommended.
 There are also salads, antipasti, pasta dishes and brunch-style eggs.
-Weekends also allow brunch goers three-hours of free flow Moet & Chandon Ice Imperial, prosecco and rose for $110 per person.

 Housed within the Botanic Gardens, Botanico and Bee’s Knees at The Garage sets expectations for beauty, simply because of their location, and beautiful it is.
 You come upon the art deco structure after a mini walk through the wooded part of the gardens and the colonial bungalow houses an outdoor terrace, an indoor restaurant and a garden bar — each with its own personality, and all equally stunning.

 Bee’s Knees is the cafe on ground level, which has an all-day menu with brunch-appropriate dishes (eggs, sandwiches etc.) but head to Botanico upstairs for an elegant brunch where the menu is varied to cater to a variety of tastes.
-Expect everything from petite brunch plates like the Polenta “Porridge” ($12) with flavours of coconut milk and palm sugar, topped with house-made muesli, candied bacon and fresh berries, and the luxurious Wagyu Beef Cheek ($32) served with burnt roots mash, parsnip chips and sautéed parsnips.
+Expect everything from Iberico “Chee Cheong fun” ($12++) a modern spin of the classic rice roll with a cannelloni stuffed with barbecued pork belly, glazed with ginger soy and served with pickled cucumber to the luxurious Wagyu Rump Cap ($35++) served with green sriracha, charred leeks and potato terrine.
+Can’t decide?
+Opt for the 4-course brunch set ($60++) with plenty of delicious options for you to try

 Add some French flair to your Saturday brunch!
 Enjoy an à la carte breakfast just like the Parisians by having freshly baked croissants, charcuterie and cheese platters.
-Tip: Pick from a list of tartines, which include avocado toast and smoked salmon (from $9).
+Tip: Pick from a list of their freshly baked Viennoiseries, which include Croissants ($2.50++) and baguettes ($7++).
 Bon appétit!

 This unique restaurant sources its ingredients from local farmers and fuses them with Singaporean dishes.
-Must-try: “Red Army” Baked Eggs ($28) – you tiao (deep-fried breadstick) soldiers with bolognese baked eggs and herb salad – a local twist of the popular brunch favourite.
+Must-try: “Red Army” Baked Eggs ($28) – charcoal You Tiao (deep-fried breadstick) soldiers with bolognese baked eggs and herb salad – a local twist of the popular brunch favourite.

 Vegetarians will dig this plant-based spot.
-Choose between Saigon Rolls ($18), Raw Crispy Lasagne ($22) or the Rice Bowl Of The Day ($16) at this wholesome restaurant.
-You can even sip on a Pink Soy Latte ($6) here!
+Choose between Kimchi Avocado Rolls ($14++), Raw Crispy Lasagne ($22++) or the Raw ‘Cheese’cake ($14++) at this wholesome restaurant.
+You can even sip on their Black Kite Vegan ‘Bacon’ Beer ($16++) here!
 Just note: It opens at 12 p.m. and is closed on Sundays.

 With gorgeously plated food, this cafe’s menu serves up a healthy dose of nutritious dishes.
 Started by Australian expat and mum Terri-Anne in 2017, there’s no doubt you’ll find a range of Aussie-inspired dishes that uses the freshest and finest ingredients.
 This laidback cafe even has a cooking school where you can learn to healthy recipes, food styling and food photography, too.
 And, it’s super kid-friendly too, a win-win for all!